Skip to main content Skip to navigation

 By the end of the module, students should be able to:

-• Perform advanced kinematic analysis on spatial mechanisms using vector and matrix representations with reference to the mobility of 3D mechanical systems.
+• Perform advanced kinematic analysis on 3D mechanical systems, including spatial mechanisms.
 [M1, M2]

 • Evaluate the motions produced by driving forces or the driving forces necessary to generate specific motions of 3D mechanical systems.
 [M1, M2]